Implement Versions and plans in Pigment

 Examples:

-• Budget FY26: Contains actuals up to December 2025, pulled from source systems.
+• Budget FY26: contains actuals up to December 2025, pulled from source systems.
 The remaining months (January–December 2026) are projected using planning logic and assumptions.

-• Reforecast Q1 FY26: Similar to Budget FY26, but includes actuals for the first three months of FY26 (e.g. Jan–Mar 2026).
+• Reforecast Q1 FY26: similar to Budget FY26, but includes actuals for the first three months of FY26 (e.g. Jan–Mar 2026).
 The remaining months (April–December 2026) are recalculated based on updated insights, making the forecast more accurate than Budget FY26.

 ℹ️ Note